breaclark/National_Park_Project/README.md

 Read nat_parks.ipynb if you'd like to know more about how I got all the information together and formatted it.
 If you just want to look at the graphs, check out Plotting the Parks.ipynb

+Setting up this project:

+Download all the files
+Make sure you have Anaconda
+Run nat_parks.ipynb
+Fill in missing zip codes in the Master file, name it Ultimate_Master.csv Run Plotting the Parks.ipynb